cvpriccvnips/5004-java-decorater-pattern/README.md

 ## How to Run It?

+To get started with this project, you will need to have Java installed on your system.
+You can clone this repository and open the project in your favorite Java IDE.

+Once you have the project open, you can run the Main driver to see an example of how the Decorator Pattern can be used to order a tea with different sizes and toppings.

-In Intellij Idea, click run button in src/tea/Main.java
+For example, in Intellij Idea, click run button in src/tea/Main.java

 ![image](https://user-images.githubusercontent.com/70824612/230707585-8543551c-f2d3-4c33-bf75-f66e6af8b81b.png)